neondatabase/neon/docs/rfcs/025-generation-numbers.md

 network partition, pathologically long delays (e.g. suspended VM), or software bugs.

-In the current deployment model, control plane guarantees that a tenant is attached to one pageserver at a time, thereby ruling out split-brain conditions.
-However, there is always the risk of a control plane bug.
+In the current deployment model, control plane guarantees that a tenant is attached to one pageserver at a time, thereby ruling out split-brain conditions resulting from dual attachment (however, there is always the risk of a control plane bug).
+This control plane guarantee prevents robust response to failures, as if a pageserver is unresponsive we may not detach from it.
+The mechanism in this RFC

 Futher, lack of safety during split-brain conditions blocks two important features where occasional split-brain conditions are part of the design assumptions: